YAMR7N/maidscc-llm-evals-pipeline/docs/sales_message_filtering.md

 1. **Department Check**: Only applies to MV Sales and CC Sales departments
 2. **Format Check**: Only works with JSON format (not segmented, XML, etc.)
 3. **Message Filtering**: Removes messages that match the excluded list with:
+   - **70% similarity matching** using sequence matching algorithm
    - Case-insensitive comparison
    - Whitespace normalization
    - Unicode character handling
-   - Partial match detection for robustness
+   - Containment detection (80% threshold) for messages embedded in longer responses

 ### Excluded Messages